island-is/island.is/libs/api/domains/finance/README.md

 kubectl -n socat port-forward svc/socat-xroad 8081:80
 ```

-AssetsXRoadService should now be available to use.
+Finance API should now be available to use within island.is

 # UI